A Reflection on Big Changes

 Tiger Woods

-Earlier this week, Tiger Woods was inducted into the World Golf Hall of Fame.
-ESPN’s March Schlabach summed it up best when he said, “in what seemed like a formality from the first time he played in an PGA Tour Event in August 1996… Tiger Woods was officially inducted into the World Golf Hall of Fame.”
-Much can be said about how the game of golf has changed in the past 25 years and it’s undeniable that the change was ushered in by the breath of fresh air that Tiger Woods breathed into the game, but let’s take that conversation a step further—what can we learn by reflecting on Woods’ 25 year career?
+ESPN's Mark Schlabach summed it up best when he said in what seemed like a formality from the first time he played in an PGA Tour Event in August 1996.
+Tiger Woods was officially inducted into the World Golf Hall of Fame.”
+Much can be said about how the game of golf has changed in the past 25 years.
+It's undeniable that the change was ushered in by the breath of fresh air that Tiger Woods breathed into the game, but let’s take that conversation a step further—what can we learn by reflecting on Woods’ 25 year career?

 It's Hard to be First—Do it Anyway